Professional Sewage Backup Cleanup and Restoration

 It is considered a category three since it contains harsh chemicals such as fertilizers or organic material like animal feces or sewage backup.
 Category 3 water contamination is an emergency that a professional contractor should treat.

 If left untreated for 48 hours, category two water quickly becomes category three water.
-Moreover, if left untreated for long, category three blackwater becomes unbearable and poses a severe health risk.
+Moreover, if left untreated for too long, category three blackwater becomes unbearable and poses a severe health risk.

 A professional sewage cleanup and restoration company with special equipment can remove all three categories of contaminated water.